zouloux/chimera/NEW-SERVER-SETUP.md

 - `cd ~/chimera/core/nginx`
 - `docker-compose build`
 - `docker-compose up -d`

-- Now any sub-domain from your Root DNS should respond `502 Bad Gateway`
+Now any sub-domain from your Root DNS should respond `502 Bad Gateway`.
+Also, https should work.
+If http does not respond, double check DNS parameters.
+If you can't connect to SSH with domain name, it may come from Nginx.
+To check Nginx, stop it with docker-compose and try `docker-compose up` without `-d` to see if it crashes, and if you have any useful log.

 6. Start gitlab server as detached service
 - `cd ~/chimera/core/gitlab`